 In 2011 Fagerlund was awarded Finland's renowned Teosto Prize for his orchestral work Ignite.
 The same year Ignite was also selected as a recommended work at the International Rostrum of Composers 2011 in Vienna.

-Since 2013 Fagerlund has been artistic director of the RUSK Chamber Music Festival in Jakobstad, Finland.
+Fagerlund will be the Amsterdam Concertgebouw’s composer-in-residence for the 16/17 season.
+Since 2013 he has been artistic director of the RUSK Chamber Music Festival in Jakobstad, Finland.